Pmejna/repo-browser/README.md

 Another thing to improve the UX was to add the delete button to the input field on the right side.

 * I added the global styles to the theme, changed scrollbar look, and added custom faicon.

+* The App had one important issue - hardcoded data inside of a Search component.
+This way the component was not reusable.
+I needed to refactor the code and move the data outside.
+The data will be held in the specific page component.
+In the future i might create an initial global state with starter data of each route to inject it based on the current location.

+* I created also reusable SearchHeader, added buttons to navbar and toggle based on current location.
+* I created SearchUser page, added the data.

 * At this point there is one important feature to implement: adding the sorting params to the url.
 And consuming them in the Search component.
 In the end I din't find the use for Redux or other state management.
 If the app grow and will need more features I might consider